Zdenka Kovačiček: Career

-In 1981, she released studio album Frka, published by Jugoton.
-Material music was written by Kire Mitrev while the lyrics was from the book "Konstatacija jedne mačke" [Finding of a Cat]" by Slavica Maras-Mikulandra.
+In 1981, she released the studio album Frka, published by Jugoton.
+Material music was written by Kire Mitrev while the lyrics were from the book "Konstatacija jedne mačke" [Finding of a Cat]" by Slavica Maras-Mikulandra.
 In 1989, she released an album in English, "Love is a Game", for which she collaborated with Dalibor Paulik and David Stopper.
 The album was promoted at festivals in Los Angeles, Finland and at Midem in Cannes.
 At that time, she frequently performed with the Telephone blues band led by bassist Tomas Krkac (former member of Nirvana), most often at the "Disco club Saloon" at the so-called "Ruby Tuesday".

 In the late 1980s and early 1990s, they collaborated with producer and conductor Vanja Lisak.
 In 1991, she published Happy jazz album, containing classical jazz compositions.
 The album included songs by Georgie Garanjani and Peppino Principe.
-Album includes songs "Dobro veče jazzeri" [Good evening jazzers], "Mercedes-Benz" (originally sang by Janis Joplin) and "Zbog jedne davne melodije" [Because of an Old Melody].
+The album includes songs "Dobro veče jazzeri" [Good evening jazzers], "Mercedes-Benz" (originally sang by Janis Joplin), and "Zbog jedne davne melodije" [Because of an Old Melody].
 During the Croatian War of Independence, she supported charity concerts throughout Croatia and abroad, where she held numerous concerts in the Cro Music Aida band.
 Happy jazz album vol. II was released in 1994 by the Croatia Records.
 Lisak and Kovačiček album material was recorded on January 2 and 3, 1993 in B.P. club and studio in Zagreb, and along with the classic jazz compositions also contains the song "Dok razmišljam o nama" [As I Think About Us] by Josipa Lisac, and songs performed by the famous Zagreb jazz musicians and Croatian Radiotelevision Tamburitza Orchestra.
 Kovačiček held a short tour in Austria and Italy.
 The compilation album "Žuta ruža" [Yellow Rose], released in 1996, contains Kovačiček's festival and radio compositions recorded between 1959 and 1995.
 In 1999, she collaborated with young composer Marko Tomasović, with whom she published a studio album "Zdenka Kovačiček".
 The song "Žena za sva vremena" [Woman for All Time] was a great success and returned her to the very top of popularity.
 At the 2000 Zagreb Festival, she received the Grand Prix and won with the song "Vrati se u moje dane" [Return to My Days] which was at the top of Croatian music charts.